vanus-labs/docs/user-manual/how-to/use-gcloud-functions.md

 # Use Cloud Functions

-Vanus support direct send events to [Cloud Functions][cloud functions].
-The following page will teach you how to use Cloud Functions with `vsctl` command in Vanus.
+Vanus supports direct sending events to [Cloud Functions][cloud functions].
+The following page will teach you how to use Cloud Functions with vsctl commands in Vanus.

-> Vanus only support Cloud Funtions(2nd gen) HTTP triggers.
+> Vanus only support Cloud Functions(2nd gen) HTTP triggers.

 ## Prerequisites

-Before using Cloud Function, you must meet the following prerequisites.
+Before using Cloud Functions, you must meet the following prerequisites.

 1. Have a running [Vanus](https://github.com/linkall-labs/docs/blob/main/user-manual/getting-started/install/k8s(recommended).md) cluster.
 2. Have [vsctl](https://github.com/linkall-labs/docs/blob/main/user-manual/how-to/vsctl.md).